Memory layout and NumPy#

 We can imagine memory as a linear collection of consecutive memory addresses, each representing one byte.

-The key to efficient data representation is to order data spatially local in memory.
-This means the data we want to work on next should be as close to our current data as possible.
-The reason is that memory accesses in modern computers are extremely expensive compared to actual computations.
+The key to efficient data representation is to arrange data so that it is spatially local in memory.
+This means that the data we want to work on next should be as close as possible to the data we are currently using.
+The reason is that memory accesses in modern computers are expensive compared to actual computations.
 To alleviate this problem, all modern CPUs rely on sophisticated caches that try to read data from memory ahead of time.
 This works only if the next pieces of data are close to the data that we are currently working on.

 Standard Python list types do not guarantee this locality.
 List elements can be at very different memory addresses, making standard lists and other base Python types unsuitable for numerical operations.
 We require a buffer type that guarantees us a chunk of consecutive addresses in the system memory.

-We have two ways of ordering this matrix across the memory band:
+We have two ways of ordering this matrix in memory:

 Both memory layout styles are used across scientific computing, and it is important to know the assumed layout in a given numerical library.
-Ignoring data layouts leads to inefficiency if code has to translate on the fly between the layouts, or even bugs if a library ignores the layout differences.
+Ignoring data layouts leads to inefficiency when code has to translate on the fly between layouts, and can even cause bugs when a library makes different layout assumptions.

 NumPy to the rescue#